foramsojitra/prep/README.md

  console.log('Hello');
 }
 ```
+###Q : What do you understand by Callback and Callback hell in JavaScript?
+A : Callback: It is used to handle the execution of function after the completion of the execution of another function.
+A callback would be helpful in working with events.
+In the callback, a function can be passed as an argument to another function.
+It is a great way when we are dealing with basic cases such as minimal asynchronous operations.

+Callback hell: When we develop a web application that includes a lot of code, then working with callback is messy.
+This excessive Callback nesting is often referred to as Callback hell.

 ###Q : What is promises?
 A : Promises are used to handle asynchronous operations in JavaScript.
 it has 4 state: